labex-labs/open-source-labs/python/python-mastery/lab-ex4-2-behavior-of-inheritance/en/step3.md

 Error setting price: Expected <class 'float'>
 ```

-This shows that our validators are working as expected.
-The `Stock` class rejects attempts to set invalid values for `shares` and `price`.
+This output shows that our validators are working as expected.
+The `Stock` class doesn't allow us to set invalid values for `shares` and `price`.
+When we try to set an invalid value, an error is raised, and we can catch and print that error.

 ## Understanding How Inheritance Helps

-The beauty of using our validators is that we can easily compose different validation rules together.
-If we want to add more validation rules, we can create new validator classes and compose them using multiple inheritance.
+One of the great things about using our validators is that we can easily combine different validation rules.
+Inheritance is a powerful concept in Python that allows us to create new classes based on existing ones.
+With multiple inheritance, we can use the `super()` function to call methods from multiple parent classes.

-For example, if we wanted to ensure that the stock name is not empty, we could:
+For example, if we want to make sure that the stock name is not empty, we can follow these steps:

-1. Import `NonEmptyString` from `validate`
+1. Import the `NonEmptyString` validator from the `validate` module.
+This validator will help us check if the stock name is not an empty string.
-2. Add a property setter for `name` that uses `NonEmptyString.check()`
+2. Add a property setter for the `name` attribute in the `Stock` class.
+This setter will use the `NonEmptyString.check()` method to validate the stock name.

-This demonstrates how inheritance, particularly multiple inheritance with the `super()` function, allows us to build flexible, reusable components that can be combined in different ways.
+This shows how inheritance, especially multiple inheritance with the `super()` function, lets us build components that are flexible and can be reused in different combinations.

-You can exit the Python interpreter when you're done:
+When you're done testing, you can exit the Python interpreter by running the following command:

 ```python
 exit()